 Note: To learn about Ukraine role, search this post for the word "Ukrain" (without the "e" at the end to return results for both "Ukraine" and "Ukrainian).

 It's easy to find timelines that detail Trump-Russia collusion developments.
 Here are links to two of them I recommend:

-On the other side, evidence has emerged in the past year that makes it clear there were organized efforts to collude against candidate Donald Trump–and then President Trump.
+On the other side, evidence has emerged that makes it clear there were organized efforts to collude against candidate Donald Trump--and then President Trump.
 For example:

 - Anti-Russian Ukrainians allegedly helped coordinate and execute a campaign against Trump in partnership with the Democratic National Committee and news reporters.

 - A Yemen-born ex-British spy reportedly delivered political opposition research against Trump to reporters, Sen. John McCain, and the FBI; the latter of which used the material--in part--to obtain wiretaps against one or more Trump-related associates.

 - There were orchestrated leaks of anti-Trump information and allegations to the press, including by ex-FBI Director James Comey.

 - The U.S. intel community allegedly engaged in questionable surveillance practices and politially-motivated "unmaskings" of U.S. citizens, including Trump officials.